Adam-Jariri/cse1106-intro-project/README.md

 # CSE 1106

+## Description
-## This is an intro project
+This is an intro project

+## Technologies
-## WSL terminal and Git hub
+WSL terminal and Git hub

+## How to run
-## By using git commands
+By using git commands

+## What I learned
-## how to use git hub and git commands such as Add, Commit, Pull, and Push
+how to use git hub and git commands such as Add, Commit, Pull, and Push

+## Future improvements
-## Hopefully I will get more comfortable with git hub and start using it to my benefit
+Hopefully I will get more comfortable with git hub and start using it to my benefit